vincentbernat/rfc5077/README.md

 This server can only serve on request simultanously.
 It is not meant to be standard compliant.
 Don't put it on the Internet.
-Moreover, it seems to choke on some clients, therefore it is buggy.
-Not the best example to write your own server.
+Moreover, since it does not handle simultaneous connections, some browsers (IE, Chrome) will choke.
+Therefore, it is not able to fullfil its usage for all browsers...